 - Dealing with applications for air emission licences for certain categories of industry

 - Enforcing the ban on the marketing, distribution sale and burning of certain fuel (usually bituminous coal)

-- Organising and conducting research into the causes, extent and prevention of air pollution
+- Organising and conducting research into air pollution

 - Establishing and running educational programmes about pollution and its prevention

-If a local authority considers that you have ignored its warnings and recommendations, it can take a case directly to the High Court.
+If the company ignores the local authorities warnings and recommendations, the local authority can take a case directly to the High Court.
 This Court can issue an injunction, allowing the local authority to deal with the situation immediately.
 This option can be used if the local authority considers that there is a serious risk to public health or the environment.

 Special control areas and smoky fuel ban

+The sale, marketing, distribution and burning of smoky (bituminous) coal is banned in all cities and towns with a population of more than 10,000 people.
 All smokeless solid fuel products must be clearly labelled as "smokeless fuel".
-Local authorities carry out spot checks on fuel retailers to ensure compliance with the ban on marketing, sale and distribution of smoky fuel.
+Local authorities carry out spot checks on fuel retailers to ensure they are complying with the ban.

 Burning of waste

-If you think that a company is breaking the terms of its IPC licence, or if you suspect that it does not have the correct licence, you can complain to the EPA, which will investigate the complaint and take further action, if necessary.
-You also have the option to take a company to court, but this option can be costly.
+You can make a complaint to the EPA if you think a company is breaking the terms of their IPC licence, or you suspect that they do not have the correct licence.
+The EPA will investigate the complaint and take further action, if necessary.
+Alternatively, you can take the company to court, but this option can be costly.